Foluwa/Foluwa.github.io/_posts/2021-03-09-the-genesis.md

 ### The Genesis

-My name is Moronfoluwa Akintola, A Software Engineer.
+My name is Moronfoluwa Akintola, a Software Engineer.
 This is my first post here.

 ### My Software development story
 Life comes at you fast,  Software development was a hobby that turned into a profession.
 Back in 2011/2012, I had access to my mom's computer and it has Encarta and GTA vice city installed.
 Each moment I browse the screen, I question myself on how I can build such software.
 The first time I typed a line of code was sometime in 2013/2014 when the computer studies teacher introduced us to Pascal.
 Most of what was explained went over my head, but deep down I always knew this is where my passion lies.